At a glance

-Also known as nephroliths, kidney stones are fairly uncommon in cats.
-They are rock-like formations which accumulate in the kidneys.
+Also known as nephroliths, kidney stones are rock-like formations which accumulate in the kidneys.
 There are different types of kidney stone and can be made up of struvite, calcium oxalate, urate, bile pigment and calcium phosphate.
 The most common type of kidney stone is calcium oxalate.

 There are several causes of kidney stones including dietary factors, urine retention (holding on too long to urinate), recurring urinary tract infections, certain medications, and genetics.